aiaioo/DeepLearningBasicsTutorial/README.md

 Another thing that makes deep learning easy is the fact that you have very few algorithms to learn.

-When I was a student, we used to take a six month course in NLP to learn to do text processing using machine learning tools.
-You’d have to learn the math of two or three algorithms for linear classification and typically three more for sequential classification.
+You don't have to learn the math of two or three learning algorithms for linear classification and three more for sequential classification.

-With deep learning, there's *just* one.
+With deep learning, there's *just* one learning algorithm for pretty much everything.

-In my student days again, if you wanted to work with images or speech, few of the algorithms you'd learnt for text processing would help you, and you’d have to learn a whole different subject called computer vision or speech processing which would have been a 6 month course in itself.

-With deep learning, you use the same learning algorithm for image processing and speech processing that you use for text processing.
+Moreover, you came use the same learning algorithm and models with relatively minor variations for image processing and speech processing that you use for text processing.

 ## 3. No Feature Engineering